5hadowblad3/5hadowblad3.github.io/_pages/about.md

 ## Bugs Hunting
 Tens of CVEs and Bugs have been detected by our fuzzers.
-Partial of them can be found [here](https://outstanding-hydrogen-2d1.notion.site/Trophies-aef45e1245a64528bd8ec111b475e03b).
+A partial of them can be found [here](https://outstanding-hydrogen-2d1.notion.site/Trophies-aef45e1245a64528bd8ec111b475e03b).

 ## Funding and Cooperation
-Our work **Pangolin** published in **S&P 2020** has been successfully deployed in Huawei tool-chain, and detect more than thousands of crashes/bugs!
+Our work **Pangolin** published in **S&P 2020** has been successfully deployed in the Huawei tool-chain and detected more than thousands of crashes/bugs!
 We have thus received the **Huawei Distinguish collaboration 2021** award!

 ## Reviewer/Sub-/Co-reviewer